meilisearch/meilisearch-kubernetes/charts/meilisearch/README.md

 ### Environment

-The `environment` block allows to specify all the environment variables declared on [MeiliSearch Configuration](https://docs.meilisearch.com/guides/advanced_guides/configuration.html#passing-arguments-via-the-command-line)
+The `environment` block allows to specify all the environment variables declared on [Meilisearch Configuration](https://docs.meilisearch.com/guides/advanced_guides/configuration.html#passing-arguments-via-the-command-line)

 For production deployment, the `environment.MEILI_MASTER_KEY` is required.
 If `MEILI_ENV` is set to "production" without setting `environment.MEILI_MASTER_KEY`, then this chart will automatically create a secure `environment.MEILI_MASTER_KEY` as a secret.
 To get the value of this secret, you can read it with this command: `kubectl get secret meilisearch-master-key --template={{.data.MEILI_MASTER_KEY}} | base64 --decode`.
 You can also use `auth.existingMasterKeySecret` to use an existing secret that has the key `MEILI_MASTER_KEY`